 - Excessive bacteria: Increased number of bacteria in the small intestine or a change in their type.

-- Mental ailments: Anxiety disorder, depression, and somatic symptom disorders.
+- Psychosocial factors of psychosocial dysfunction: Anxiety disorder, depression, and somatic symptom disorders.

 - Early life events: Traumatic memories of the past that may have induced stress, such as physical or sexual abuse.

 - Emotional stress: Strong emotions, such as anger, anxiety, frustration, nervousness, and stress, which can affect the bowel nerves.